Amphetamine Street Names: A Comprehensive List

 Common Amphetamine Street Names In Alphabetical Order

 The most common street name of Amphetamine is “Speed”.
-Nevertheless, knowing the other names could help to catch an abuse or addiction if it’s going on around you.
+Nevertheless, knowing the other names could help to identify an abuser or addict.

 - Amped or Amps